 - Isaiah 53:3 tells us that “He was despised and rejected by men.”

 If rejection has been part of your journey, be encouraged that God does not ask you to do this alone.
-You can invite Him into your circumstances and ask His Holy Spirit to guide and direct you.You can pray a prayer like this one:
+You can invite him into your circumstances and trust his Holy Spirit to guide and direct you.You can pray a prayer like this one:

-Dear Father, Thank You that my circumstances are not hidden from You.
-Over and over again You tell me in Your word that You love me.
+Dear Father, Thank you that my circumstances are not hidden from you.
+Over and over again you tell me in your Word that you love me.
 I choose to believe that today.
 What I am facing seems to be more than I can bear.
-I need Your strength to walk this path today.
-Thank You for Your promise that I will never walk alone.
+I need your strength to walk this path today.
+Thank you for your promise that you will always be with me, giving me everything I need to obey you by faith.
 Amen.